 It’s never easy to find out you have an STD, but with trichomoniasis, there is a bright side: It’s one of the most curable ones.
-Typically, you’d just have to take one dose consisting of several tablets.
+Typically, you take one dose consisting of several tablets, or a weeklong course of an antibiotic tablet twice a day.
 If you’re like most people, you’re cured in about a week.

 If you or your sex partner has trichomoniasis (also called trich) it’s important for both of you to get treated right away.
 Even if you don’t have symptoms, you can still spread trich.
 Plus, trich raises your chances of getting HIV and makes you more likely to pass it to someone else.

 Trich is usually treated with one of two medicines:

 Make sure to take the drugs just as directed by your doctor.
 It’s important to finish your medicine even after your symptoms are gone.

 Both metronidazole and tinidazole work very well, and generally they’re equally safe, but doctors typically suggest metronidazole first.
 It’s rare that metronidazole doesn’t get the job done, but if it fails, then you may get tinidazole.